LyudmilaKostanyan/Priority-Inversion/README.md

   * Written in portable C++ with `std::thread` and mutexes, plus platform-specific logic for setting thread priorities and affinity.
   * On Linux, uses a POSIX mutex with `PTHREAD_PRIO_INHERIT` if available for a realistic kernel-level effect.
   * On Windows, the simulation manually boosts low-priority thread priority if the high-priority thread is blocked.
-In CI, affinity cannot be set and priority boosts may be ignored.
   * The medium thread runs a busy-wait loop to simulate heavy CPU contention.

 ---